 Employ Speaker Power.

 Your speakers are a key part of your conference and they should be a key part of your social media strategy, too.
 Speakers can build interest in your conference by letting fans know they'll be speaking there, and by participating in your social media strategy.
-For MSAE's OrgPro conference, for example, MSAE works with each speaker to create Facebook status posts that are consistent with their message, which helps foster interest in and excitement about the conference.
+You can add speakers as collaborators on Facebook and Instagram, and your posts will show up on their profiles, too.
+You can extend your reach further by collaborating with event sponsors and partners.
+Collaborators must accept your invitation to participate, so it’s a good idea to approach them in advance.
+Collaborative posts will share analytics and engagement across profiles.

 Create a social media calendar.